Vryntel/Form-Duplicator/README.md

 #### Form Questions

-In each question type it's impossible to set the text style (bold, italic ecc.) in the title and description.
+In each question type it's impossible to set the text style (bold, italic ecc.) in the title and description for lack of methods.
+This tool also doesn't support image source in image question type, description or choices.

 Short Answer